jwstegemann/fritz2/www/src/pages/docs/60_Routing.md

 render {
     section {
-        // use a child Store for two-way data-binding val foo = router.map("foo")
+        // use a child Store for two-way data binding val foo = router.map("foo")
         foo.update("bars")

         // or use special select() function where other contains the rest of the map entries
-        // for one-way data-binding
+        // for one-way data binding
         router.select(key = "page").render { (page, other) ->
             when(page) {
                 "welcome" -> div { +"Welcome" }